Vonsild/Finite-State-Machine/README.md

 Any given project likely has many FSMs.
 In the case of a webfront, you might have one for navigation, one or more for data retrieval, at least one for display state, and so on.

+Once you start thinking about state machines, you start seeing them everywhere.

+This library helps enforce correct usage of the pattern, by only making available those transitions, that are "legal" at any given time.
+In the user transitions above, it will, for example, be impossible to *log in* twice, without logging out first, and you can only *verify email* once.

 ## Definitions
 A "state" is a semi-stable state of the system, that doesn't change, unless something acts on it.